mhartl/git-utils/README.md

 In addition, the `--log` option puts the commit messages from the individual commits in the merge message, which is especially useful for viewing the full diff represented by the commit.

-These options can be overriden (and thus restored to their defaults) by passing the options `-ff` or `--no-log`. `git merge-branch` accepts any options valid for `git merge`.
+These options can be overriden (and thus restored to their defaults) by passing the options `-ff` or `--no-log`. `git merge-into-branch` accepts any options valid for `git merge`.

 ### git push-branch